cognisant/Docs.DevelopmentProcess/README.md

-# Cognisant Software Development Process
+# Corsham Science Software Development Process

-Cognisant develops software products for several companies.
+Corsham Science develops software products for several companies.
 It uses the [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>) framework, with development work arranged in two-week [sprints](<https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint>).
-Together, Cognisant and its customers define what development work goes into each sprint.
+Together, Corsham Science and its customers define what development work goes into each sprint.
 This guide describes how that process works.

 ## Contents